broxus/octusbridge-contracts/docs/litepaper.md

 # Introduction

-TON Bridge V1 is a bridge between Ethereum and FreeTON.
-The Bridge V2 token is a token in the FreeTON network, and the bridge is a protocol that transfers events between EVM networks and FreeTON.
+TON bridge V1 is a bridge between Ethereum and FreeTON.
 First, the bridge supports the transfer of tokens between Ethereum and FreeTON.
-20 tokens are connected to TON Bridge V1, including USDT, DAI, USDC, WBTC, WETH, WTON\* etc. The TVL for all tokens exceeds $ 30.5 million.
+20 tokens are connected to TON bridge V1, including USDT, DAI, USDC, WBTC, WETH, WTON\* etc. The TVL for all tokens exceeds $ 30.5 million.

-The first version of the TON Bridge was significantly centralized - events were confirmed by a group of three relays.
-The possibility of adding external relays was especially limited in order to minimize risks in the early days of the project.
+The first version of the TON bridge was significantly centralized - events were confirmed by a group of three relays.
+The possibility of adding external relays was artificially limited in order to minimize risks in the early days of the project.
 All administrative functions were in the hands of a multisignature wallet, controlled by the Broxus team.

 After six months of successful operation we are now launching a new, significantly expanded version - Bridge V2.